sanger-pathogens/Roary/README.md

 ### Optional dependencies
 * [kraken](http://ccb.jhu.edu/software/kraken/MANUAL.html)

 There are a number of ways to install Roary and details are provided below.
 If you encounter an issue when installing Roary please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/Roary/issues) or email us at roary-help@sanger.ac.uk.

 ### Ubuntu/Debian
 #### Debian Testing